-With the date for Brexit fast approaching, and the final terms of the UK's exit still to be agreed, there has been much concern amongst UK travellers about the impact of Brexit on their upcoming travel plans.
+With the date for Brexit approaching, and the final terms of the UK's exit still to be agreed, there has been much concern amongst UK travellers about the impact of Brexit on their upcoming travel plans.

 When it comes to your student group travel plans, you may have continued to plan your study trip as usual, or you may have held off on booking until there is more clarity over the terms of Brexit.
 However, recently the UK and the European Commission have issued reassurances over two of the main travel concerns post-Brexit; flights and visas.

 Will flights still operate?